trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-slot-info.md

 1. Run the commands to build and deploy the Smart Rollup and start the Smart Rollup node.

-   If you set up the deployment script as described in [Part 2: Getting the DAL parameters](/tutorials/build-files-archive-with-dal/get-dal-params), you can run `./deploy_smart_rollup.sh my_wallet`.
+   If you set up the deployment script as described in [Part 2: Getting the DAL parameters](/tutorials/build-files-archive-with-dal/get-dal-params), you can run `./deploy_smart_rollup.sh my_wallet`, where `my_wallet` is the Octez client alias of your address.

-   If not, run these commands:
+   If not, run these commands, where `my_wallet` is the Octez client alias of your address:

    ```bash
    rm -rf _rollup_node